tib0/local-llama/README.md

 </p>

 <p align="center" style="margin: 5px;">
-  L³ allows you to select different gguf models and run them locally without relying on external servers or APIs.
+  L³ enables you to choose various gguf models and execute them locally without depending on external servers or APIs.
 </p>
 <p align="center" style="margin: 5px;">
-  You are able to save their conversation history and load it later.
+  You can save conversation history and retrieve it later.
 </p>

 <p align="center" style="margin: 5px;">
-  With L³ you have full control over the models used and how it is setup, making it an ideal solution for anyone who wan't to chat with LLM models while offline.
+  With L³, you have complete control over the models used and their configuration, making it an ideal solution for anyone who wants to chat with LLM models offline.
 </p>

 ### Features